zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 The output file of this command will be used to identify the genes with multiple copies in the genome.
 The program will use a stringent threshold (identity > 95%, query coverage > 95%, hit coverage > 95%) to categorize genes with homology into clusters and regard each cluster of paralogs as functionally identical and design sgRNAs to target all of members of a cluster.
 For details of the algorithm, see our paper.

 ### Step 3: Set up the configure file (see example_configure.txt)
 The configure file is used to set all the necessary parameters and tell the program where to find necessary files.
-This file is in a two-column format using colon or equal sign as delimiter.
+This file that contains a header for [configdesign] is in a two-column format using colon or equal sign as delimiter.
 Each line starts with one word (name of one parameter) separated with the following (setting of this parameter) by a colon or equal sign delimiter.
 We describe each parameter as below.

 **ORFcutoff**: The sgRNA location within the gene coding region (ORF 5’=0.0, ORF 3’=1.0) (default=0.05, real number belonging to (0.0,1.0)).
 We find that the sgRNAs exhibit **better activities locating within the first 5% of the coding region**.
 Hence, by default, the sgRNA is designed at this region as many as possible.